How to Clean a Hydrogen Water Bottle with PEM Technology

 Back to blog

-John Sparks
+John Smith

-John Sparks is a respected technology writer and electronics expert based in New York.
-With over a decade of experience covering consumer electronics and emerging tech trends, John has established himself as a trusted voice in the industry.
+John is a respected technology writer and electronics expert based in New York.
+With over two decades of experience covering consumer electronics and emerging tech trends, John has established himself as a trusted voice in the industry.
 His in-depth reviews, insightful analyses, and accessible explanations of complex technologies have appeared in leading publications such as Popular Mechanics, WIRED, and TechCrunch.
-John's hands-on approach to testing and evaluating electronic devices, combined with his engineering background from MIT, allows him to provide readers with authoritative, unbiased information they can rely on.
-As a frequent speaker at tech conferences and a consultant for major electronics manufacturers, John continues to shape the conversation around the latest innovations in the field.